Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

-This is rather striking since there is a report~\cite{dedenko} of experimental evidence of anomalies for what concerns the structure of the air showers produced by cosmic rays, particularly for what concerns their longitudinal development.
-And it has been argued in Ref.~\cite{dedenko} that these unexpected features of the longitudinal development of air showers could be explained in terms of a severely reduced decay probability for pions of energies of $10^{15}eV$ and higher.
+This is rather intriguing since there is a report~\cite{dedenko} of experimental evidence of anomalies for the structure of the air showers produced by cosmic rays, particularly their longitudinal development.
+And it has been argued in Ref.~\cite{dedenko} that these unexpected features of the longitudinal development of air showers could be explained in terms of a severely reduced decay probability for pions of energies of $10^{15}$~eV and higher.
 This is still to be considered a very preliminary observation, not only because of the need to acquire data of better quality on the development of air showers, but also because of the role~\cite{gacpion} that our limited control of nonperturbative QCD has in setting our expectations for what air-shower development should look like without new physics.

-Therefore, while certainly this is an intriguing opportunity, it is too early to argue that there is robust evidence of new physics in the observations of the development of air showers.
-And actually the uncertainties on the experimental and on the theory side are such that at present it is difficult to establish what level of sensitivity to Planck-scale effects is within the reach of this strategy of analysis.
+It is becoming rather ``urgent'' to reassess this issue in light of recent data on cosmic rays and and cosmic-ray shower development.
+Such an exercise has not been made for a few years now, and for the mentioned Auger data, with the associated debate on the composition of cosmic rays, the analysis of shower development (and therefore of the hypothesis of some suppression of pion decay) is acquiring increasing significance~\cite{stanevUHECR2011,augershowers,aloisioshowers,wilkshowers}.

-One point which is clear is that this is only relevant for broken-symmetry scenarios.
-It is in particular easy to verify that in the DSR test theory that I am considering a cancellation of Planck-scale effects of the type of the ones I already discussed in Subsections III.C and III.D also occurs in the analysis of the process $\pi \rightarrow \gamma \gamma$.
+As for the other cases in which I discussed effects of modifications of the dispersion relation for kinematics of particle reactions, also for this pion-decay argument scenarios hosting both a modified dispersion relation and modifications of the law of conservation of energy-momentum, as typical in DSR scenarios, can host~\cite{gacdsr2010} a compensation of the correction terms.